“Energy” drinks report

 Caffeine is a stimulant present in many beverages and food products: “energy” drinks can contain between 70 and 400 mg a litre and sometimes more.
 The main effects of caffeine derive from stimulation of the central neural system, which helps to increase alertness and concentration.

-Taurine is an amino acid produced naturally by the human body which has some role in cardiovascular, central nervous system and skeletal muscle functions.
+Taurine is an amino acid The constituent block that makes up proteins.
+Some can be produced by the human body whereas others can be obtained only through the diet. produced naturally by the human body which has some role in cardiovascular, central nervous system and skeletal muscle functions.